hmrc/income-tax-mtd-changelog/README.md

 #### Individuals Other Income API

-Existing version 2.0 updated in Production with the following changes:
+Existing version 2.0 updated in Sandbox and Production with the following changes:

 ##### Added